 For $k=3$ players, the subject was first studied by Bachelier (1912).
-The first post-Bachelier reference we have found is the Brownian motion in a triangle due to Cover (1987).
+The first post-Bachelier reference we have found is a formulation in terms of Brownian motion in a triangle due to Cover (1987).
 This was solved by conformally mapping the triangle to a disk and using classical results for the Poisson kernel of the disk, by Hajek (1987) and later, independently, by Ferguson (1995).
 Further results for $k=3$, including the poker connection, are in Kim (2005).

 Martingale theory can be used to get information about the time to absorption.
 For three players, let $T_1$ be the first time one of the three players is eliminated.
 Bachelier (1912, \S204), Engel (1993), and Stirzaker (1994) proved